Author: Dawid Adach

 Angular app architecture

-What is Front-end and what we use?
+What is a Front-end and what do we use it for?

 It's all about presentation.

-Backend usually consists of three parts:
+The back—end usually consists of three parts:

 - Application (code)